Bairam Khan: As regent of Akbar

 Taking advantage of the political instability in the Mughal Empire, Hemu swiftly took Gwalior, Delhi and Agra.
 Leaving behind a small force to keep Sikandar Suri in check, Bairam Khan moved the Mughal Army towards Sirhind and ordered Tardi Beg (who had been defeated by Hemu at the Battle of Tughlaqabad, near Delhi on 7 October 1556 and retreated) to meet the imperial army there.
 At Sirhind, differences arose between Bairam Khan and Tardi Beg as to what would be their military strategy in the future.
 Shortly afterwards, Bairam Khan had Tardi Beg executed for his cowardice during the Battle of Tughlaqabad, though there is some doubt as to whether these allegations were true as Tardi Beg was a senior official and a political rival of Bairam Khan and his execution certainly helped consolidate the authority of Bairam Khan.
 Conveniently, Akbar was absent during the whole incident as he was out on a hunting trip.
 Tardi Beg's execution helped discipline the demoralised Mughal army.

 On 5 November 1556, the Mughals clashed with Hemu's army at the Second Battle of Panipat.
 After a fiercely contested battle, the Mughals were victorious.
 Hemu was captured and decapitated, either by Bairam Khan or Akbar and Delhi and Agra subsequently reconquered.
-After resting for a month at Delhi, Akbar and Bairam Khan resumed their campaign against Sikandar Suri, who had attempted to attack Lahore; he was driven back to the hill-fortress of Mankot (in present-day Jammu and Kashmir) where he waited for six months for Afghan reinforcements, to no avail.
+After resting for a month at Delhi, Akbar and Bairam Khan resumed their campaign against Sikandar Suri, who had attempted to attack Lahore; he was driven back to the hill-fortress of Mankot (in present-day Jammu and Kashmir) where he waited for six months for Afghan reinforcements in the Siege of Mankot (1557), to no avail.
 Disheartened, he finally surrendered to Akbar on 25 July 1557, where he was treated with clemency and given a fief in Bihar.